urql-graphql/urql/docs/concepts/stream-patterns.md

 # Stream Patterns

-As we've learned [on the last page](./philosophy.md), `urql`'s main way of handling GraphQL requests is by abstracting them as streams of operations and results
+As we've learned [on the last page](./philosophy.md), `urql`'s main way of handling GraphQL requests is by abstracting them as streams of operations and results.

 ## Streams on the Client